AngelaMeow/angelameow.github.io/_posts/2025-7-14-ux-consulting-for-non-profit-organization.md

 ## Goals

-MUA needed a centralized platform to manage and present their expanding online cultural and educational programs.
-During the pandemic, they had launched new initiatives across social media and digital channels, but content remained fragmented.
+MUA needed a centralized platform to manage and present their online cultural and educational programs.
+During the pandemic, they had developed new initiatives across social media and other online channels, but content remained fragmented.
-Key objectives:
+The key objectives were:

-- Unify multiple content sources into a single, user-friendly portal for internal use.
+- Unify multiple content sources into a single, user-friendly portal.
 - Document program processes and showcase organizational achievements.
 - Deploy a scalable solution to host extensive media libraries and educational resources.